ln2t/cvrmap-paper/README.md

 # cvrmap-paper

-Jupyter notebook to generate the figures from the cvrmap paper
+Jupyter notebook to generate the figures from the cvrmap paper (to be published).

 ## Introduction